PHPOffice/PhpSpreadsheet/docs/topics/conditional-formatting.md

 | | | Conditional::TIMEPERIOD_THIS_MONTH | thisMonth()
 | | | Conditional::TIMEPERIOD_NEXT_MONTH | nextMonth()

-The Conditional has no actual "Operator Type", and the condition should be an Excel formula, and with a custom `timePeriod` attribute.
+The Conditional has no actual "Operator Type", and the condition/value should be an Excel formula, and with a custom `timePeriod` attribute.
 The Wizard should make it a lot easier to create these condition rules.

 timePeriod Attribute | Condition Expression
 ---|---